spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 Each server-worker should instantiate their own local version of each Singleton Actor.
 For `GameMode` and `GameState`, Unreal Engine does this automatically.

 Due to Unreal server-workers spawning their own instances of each Singleton Actor, proper replication and authority management of Singleton Actors becomes a bit tricky.
 To solve this issue, we have introduced the concept of a Global State Manager (GSM) to enable proper replication of Singleton Actors.
-The GSM solves the problem of replicating Singleton Actors by only allowing the server-worker with [authority](https://docs.improbable.io/reference/latest/shared/glossary#read-and-write-access-authority) over the GSM to execute the initial replication of these Actors.
+The GSM solves the problem of replicating Singleton Actors by only allowing the server-worker with [authority (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#read-and-write-access-authority) over the GSM to execute the initial replication of these Actors.
 All other server-workers will then link their local Singleton Actors to their respective SpatialOS entity.

 ## Setting up Singleton Actors

 To set up Singleton Actors for your project, you need to:

 1. Register Singleton Actors by tagging them with the `SpatialType=Singleton` class attribute.
-2. Add the generated components to the UnrealWorker worker configuration file.
+1. Add the generated components to the UnrealWorker worker configuration file.

 ## How to tag classes with Singleton Actor identifiers